NEXT TWO EVENTS

 NB: By attending this event, you agree that The Metropolitan Society of Natural Historians, Inc., its officers, its event organizers and leaders are in no way responsible for any injuries, illness or property damage that occur during or as a result of this event or travel to and from the event location.

 RESERVATIONS: This event is FREE!
-However, reservations are required in order to attend!
+However, reservations are required!
 Please RSVP by sending an email to metropolitannaturalhistory@gmail.com.
-NB: Facebook and Meetup ''attendance" will NOT be considered as a reservation.
+Once your reservation is confirmed, details on the meeting point will be emailed to you.
+Facebook and Meetup ''attendance" will NOT be considered as a reservation.
+Please note, in the event of heavy rain, this event will be postponed.

-HEALTH & SAFETY: We expect all attendees to follow NYC Coronavirus Guidelines.
+HEALTH & SAFETYWe expect all attendees to follow NYC Coronavirus Guidelines

 NB: A photographer will be taking photos of this event for our website.
 If you attend this event and do not wish to have your photo posted to our website, PLEASE let us know in your reservation and we will accommodate.